-It’s starting to feel a little like spring and these tangy, fresh tasting and looking raspberry lemon cheesecake bars are with raspberry curd taste are the perfect spring dessert!
-Filled with lots of bright tangy flavor from the lemon and cream cheese and topped with swirls of homemade raspberry sauce makes the bars look and taste extra special!
-They’re baked on top of a super simple graham cracker crust!
+These easy Raspberry Lemon Cheesecake Bars are the perfect spring dessert!
+These bars are filled with lots of tangy flavor from the lemon and cream cheese and topped with swirls of homemade raspberry sauce!
+They’re baked on top of a simple, buttery graham cracker crust!

-I started thinking of how much flavor and beauty raspberry sauce could add to lemon cheesecake bars!
+I am so excited about these Raspberry Lemon Cheesecake Bars flavor and beauty raspberry sauce could add to lemon cheesecake bars!
 I was right!
 Biting into a creamy, tangy lemon cheesecake bar and getting a burst of fresh raspberry sauce is like nothing I’ve ever tasted!

 HOMEMADE RASPBERRY SAUCE